Koenkk/zigbee2mqtt.io/docs/devices/LLKZMK11LM.md

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).

+## Binding
+The device allows zigbee [binding](../guide/usage/binding.html) for each individual channel.

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*